 - DNA-encoded chemistries for small macrocyclic or constrained peptide libraries

 - Different scaffolds of macrocycles for drug applications

 - Peptide cyclization strategies – chemical, biologic and combined approaches

-- Updates on small macrocyclics progressing in drug development and discussion of their optimization challenges
+- Case studies on optimization challenges of small macrocyclics progressing in drug development

 If you would like to submit a proposal to give a presentation at this meeting, please click here.

 The deadline for submission is October 2, 2015

 All proposals are subject to review by the Scientific Advisory Committee to ensure the highest quality of the conference program.
 Please note that due to limited speaking slots, preference is given to pharmaceutical and biotech companies, regulators and those from academia.
 Additionally, vendors/consultants who provide products and services to these biopharmaceutical companies are offered opportunities for podium presentation slots based on a variety of Corporate Sponsorships.

 For more details on the conference, please contact:

 Phone: (914) 723-0251